Case study Carbide recycling

 • Fast implementation without system conversion

-Increased process reliability, reduced zinc loss, less stress on system components and longer service life with a short project duration
+Increased process reliability, less zinc loss, less stress on system components and longer service life with short project duration

-In one customer’s process, two separate crucibles are used, which are coupled together via a hollow connector.
-One contains the zinc, the other the hard metal scrap.
-The weak point of the system was at the transitions between the crucibles. crucibles and the connector: Zinc vapor could escape uncontrolled, with negative consequences for process reliability, material yield and system components.
+One customer’s process uses two separate pots connected by a hollow connector.
+One contains zinc and the other hard metal scrap.
+The weak point of the system was the transitions between the hoops.
+Crucibles and connector: Zinc vapor can escape uncontrollably, with negative consequences for process reliability, material yield and system components.

 The existing design did not allow for a permanent seal.
 A reliable, easy-to-implement solution was needed at short notice and without system conversion.

-The aim was to create a functioning seal between the connector and the crucible without changing the existing system.
-The requirements were:
+The aim was to provide a functional seal between the connector and the crucible without changing the existing system.
+The requirements were

 • High temperature resistance